Fact Sheet 4:

 Once your name has been removed from the company's mailing list, you may also likely to have to remind your postal carrier not to deliver the advertising flyers.

-When follow the opt-out procedures, this will only stop offers that result from screening your credit report.
+Opting out will only stop offers that result from creditors or insurers screening your credit report.
 Your bank may continue to send you solicitations for new credit products.
 Membership in an association, trade group or other organization may also result in new credit offers.